animikhaich/No-Code-Classification-Toolkit/README.md

 ## Features

-- **Zero Coding Required** - I have said this enough, I will repeat one last time: No need to touch any programming language, just a few clicks and start training!
+- **No Coding Required** - I have said this enough, I will repeat one last time: No need to touch any programming language, just a few clicks and start training!
 - **Easy to use UI Interface** - Built with Streamlit, it is a very user friendly, straight forward UI that anybody can use with ease.
 Just a few selects and a few sliders, and start training.
 Simple!
 - **Live and Interactive Plots** - Want to know how your training is progressing?
 Easy!
 Visualize and compare the results live, on your dashboard and watch the exponentially decaying loss curve build up from scratch!